mathewlowry/myhub-gpt/permanent versions/atproto/resilience/Building resilient social media.md

 **Next week I'll be speaking in Berlin at the launch event of eurosky.social, a satellite event of the high-level "Summit on European Digital Sovereignty".**

+*The version you're reading now is an early draft: I am publishing this using the [permanent versions pattern](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e) - where I publish a string of versions as I develop my thoughts - because I'm hoping constructive reactions to early drafts like these will help me answer my questions and so finish the post.
+Links to the latest and previous versions, if any, are in the footer.*

 I'll post the video (if they record one) as part of my post-event followup, but today I want to publish some first notes on one of the themes emerging as I and the others prepare for the event: what resilience looks like in the social media space.

 ## Resilience